JimBobSquarePants/ImageProcessor/README.md

  - Unit tests.
 I need to get some going for all the regular expressions within the ImageProcessor core plus anywhere else we can think of.
 If that's your bag please contribute.
  - Documentation.
 Nobody likes doing docs, I've written a lot but my prose is clumsy and verbose.
 If you think you can make things clearer or you spot any mistakes please submit a pull request (Guide to how the docs work below).
- - Async.
-I'd love someone with real async chops to have a look at the ImageProcessor.Web.
-It works and it works damn well but I'm no expert on threading so I'm sure someone can improve on it.

 **Just remember to StyleCop all things! :oncoming_police_car:**

 ##RoadMap
 I want the next version of ImageProcessor to run on all devices.
-Sadly it looks like using `System.Drawing` will not allow me to do that so I need to have a look at using the classes within [System.Windows.Media.Imaging](http://msdn.microsoft.com/en-us/library/System.Windows.Media.Imaging(v=vs.110).aspx) This is a **LOT** of work so any help that could be offered would be greatly appreciated.
+Sadly it looks like using `System.Drawing` will not allow me to do that so I need to have a look at using an alternative.
+This is a lot of work so any help that could be offered would be greatly appreciated.

 ##Documentation